Crossing Number Bound in Knot Mosaics: Reduction steps towards the main theorem

 \begin{proof} If $a$ is such a corner-corner arc in $e$, to connect with $T_{2,t}$ in the first case and $T_{2,s}$ in the second, $e$ would need to turn around via a corner-corner arc concave in the opposite direction contradicting Lemma~\ref{lem:rtorlf}. \end{proof}

-\begin{lemma} Let $e$ be an XX-edge in a minimal dual $D$ with both endpoints on the bottom edge of $S$ with $|D| \leq n-4$ and $T$ minimal.
+\begin{lemma} Let $e$ be an XX-edge in a minimal mosaic complement $C$ with both endpoints on the bottom edge of $S$ with $|C| \leq n-4$ and $T$ minimal.
 Then $e$ cannot have any corner-corner arcs concave to the left or right.

 \end{lemma}

 \begin{proof} We show the proof for corner-corner arcs concave to the right since the proof to the left is identical up to symmetry.
 By Lemma~\ref{nort} the concave right corner-corner arc $a$ must start and end in column $w$, $w\leq s$.
 However by Lemma~\ref{lemma:nested}, $a$ must have nested corner-corner arcs inside of it extending all the way to the right side of $S$.
 Since $a$ is on the left side of $e$, this implies that at least one of the nested corner-corner arcs for $a$ is also in $e$.
 For $e$ to contain two corner-corner arcs that are concave to the right it must also contain a corner-corner arc concave to the left between them.
 This contradicts Lemma~\ref{lem:rtorlf} .
 Thus there were no corner-corner arcs concave to the right. \end{proof}